AlephAlpha/Nekomata/doc/GettingStarted.md

 This is the default mode.
 It outputs all possible results of a program, separated by newlines.

+When running a program from the command line, you don't need to pass any extra flags to use this mode.
+But you can use the `-l` option to limit the number of results.
+For example `-l 10` will only show at most 10 results.

 In the REPL, you can switch to this mode by typing `\Mode all`.
+In this mode, you can limit the number of results by typing `\Limit ` followed by the number of results you want to see.

 ### `first`